-It is school policy that in circumstances where a pupil is considered at some risk of any type of abuse or in breach of the law, the teacher must refer this immediately to the Principal.
+It is school policy that in circumstances where a pupil is considered at some risk of any type of abuse or declining mental health issues or in breach of the law, the teacher must refer this immediately to the Principal.
 The Principal will decide whether to inform the parents and/or appropriate authorities and may arrange for counselling.